Arthur Greiser: World War II

 The territory over which Greiser ruled was potentially very rich – the Prussian Imperial province of Posen had been the breadbasket of Wilhelmine Germany before 1914, possessed an excellent rail and road network, and a comparatively healthy and well educated workforce; Litzmanstadt (Łódź) had developed a fairly sophisticated industrial base during the 19th century.
 Although every Gauleiter was expected to fully Germanize his assigned area by any means, Greiser emphasized brutality to achieve this goal.
 He was an ardent racist who enthusiastically pursued an 'ethnic cleansing' program to rid the Warthegau of Poles and to resettle the 'cleansed' areas with ethnic Germans.
 This was along the lines of the racial theories espoused by Reichsführer-SS Heinrich Himmler.
 Mass expulsions of Poles from the Warthegau to the General Government and summary executions were the norm.
 A Polish servant in Greiser's house described him as "a powerfully built figure.
 He was a tall man, you could see his arrogance, his conceit.
 He was so vain, so full of himself—as if there was nothing above him, a god, almost.
 Everybody tried to get out of his way, people had to bow to him, salute him.
 And the Poles, he treated them with great contempt.
 For him the Poles were slaves, good for nothing but work".
 Greiser himself stated his beliefs: "If, in past times, other peoples enjoyed their century-long history by living well, and doing so by getting foreign peoples to work for them without compensating them accordingly and without meting out justice to them, then we too, as Germans want to learn from this history.
 No longer must we stand in the wings; on the contrary, we must altogether become a master race!".

 In addition to mass deportation, Greiser's district was also at the forefront of "internal" racial cleansing according to Nazi ideals.
 His subordinate Wilhelm Koppe provided the 'Special Detachment (Sonderkommando) Lange' to the nearby Gau of East Prussia during May and June 1940.
 This SS squad gassed 1558 patients from mental asylums at the Soldau concentration camp and then returned to his region to continue this process.

-Arthur Greiser in March 1944 welcoming the one-millionth Volksdeutscher resettled from East Europe to occupied Poland as part of the "Heim ins Reich" campaign.
+Arthur Greiser and Heinz Reinfarth in March 1944 welcoming the one-millionth Volksdeutscher resettled from East Europe to occupied Poland as part of the "Heim ins Reich" campaign.